 C. Interim or acting chief administrative heads of a police department are eligible for Associate Membership.

 A. Any person who is certified by TCOLE as a police officer who serves at a rank immediately below the second level of command in a police agency; or

-B. An individual who does not meet the requirements as set forth in Sections 104.01 A., 104.02 A., or 104.03 A., however, the individual holds a position that works directly with criminal justice operations and the Active Membership.
+B. An individual who does not meet the requirements as set forth in Sections 104.01 A., 104.02 A., or 104.04 A., however, the individual holds, or has retired from a position that works directly with criminal justice operations and the Active Membership.
 Such individual must first be nominated by the Board of Officers and approved by a majority vote of the NTPCA voting members present, voting at any official meeting.

 104.04 Lifetime Members